Payload transforms

 GRANT HTTP TO ingest_service;

-GRANT INSERT ON order_book TO ingest_service;
+GRANT INSERT ON coinbase_order_book, coinbase_trades TO ingest_service;

 Request size limit